Skip to cookie consent Skip to main content

 Woman with grey hair dressed in a pink top and cardigan uses a blood pressure cuff on her left arm to check levels

-Nearly half of adults (47%) in the United States have high blood pressure, or hypertension, but it often doesn’t cause symptoms.
+Nearly half of adults (47%) in the United States have high blood pressure, or hypertension according to the American Heart Association (AHA), but it often doesn’t cause symptoms.

-“That’s why it’s sometimes called the silent killer, because people can have it for a long time,” explains John F. Keaney Jr., MD, director of the cardiology clinical service at Mass General Brigham, and a cardiologist who treats patients at Brigham and Women’s Hospital.
+“That’s why it’s sometimes called the silent killer, because people can have it for a long time,” explains John F. Keaney Jr., MD, a Mass General Brigham Heart and Vascular Institute cardiologist at Brigham and Women’s Hospital.
 In this article, Dr. Keaney describes how to achieve and maintain your target blood pressure.

 What is blood pressure?